2021 Midyear Outlook: Navigating through the recovery

 The opinions expressed are those of the Fund’s managers and are not meant as investment advice or to predict or project the future performance of any investment product.
-The opinions are current through Dec.
-31, 2017, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
+The opinions are current through March 31, 2021, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

 The Bloomberg Barclays Municipal Bond Index is an unmanaged index comprised of securities that represent the long-term municipal bond market.

 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
 Fixed income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
 Investing in below investment grade securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
 The Fund may include a significant portion of its investments that will pay interest that is taxable under the Alternative Minimum Tax (AMT).
 Exempt-interest dividends the Fund pays may be subject to state and local income taxes.
 The portion of the dividends the Fund pays that is attributable to interest earned on U.S. government securities generally is not subject to those taxes, although distributions by the Fund to its shareholders of net realized gains on the sale of those securities are fully subject to those taxes.
 The municipal securities market generally, or certain municipal securities in particular, may be significantly affected by adverse political, legislative or regulatory changes or litigation at the Federal or state level.
-These and other risks are more fully described in the Fund’s prospectus.
-Not all funds or fund classes may be offered at all broker/dealers.
 Because the Fund invests predominantly in California municipal securities, events in California are likely to affect the Fund’s investments and its performance.
 As with California municipal securities, events in any of the U.S. territories, such as Puerto Rico, Guam and the U.S. Virgin Islands, where the Fund is invested may affect the Fund’s investments and its performance.
 These events may include economic or political policy changes, tax base erosion, constitutional limits on tax increases, budget deficits and other financial difficulties, and changes in the credit ratings assigned to municipal issuers of California or U.S. territories.
+These and other risks are more fully described in the Fund’s prospectus.
+Not all funds or fund classes may be offered at all broker/dealers.